ZibiTheWand3r3r/vJASS-Unregret/README.md

 create new trigger, name it:
 ResearchSetting
-Convert To Custom Text
-delete all inside
-paste code from ResearchSetting.j
+Convert To Custom Text, delete all inside, paste code from ResearchSetting.j

-repeat for BeginsResearch , CancelResearch triggers sequence:
+repeat for BeginsResearch , CancelResearch<br>
+triggers sequence:
 ResearchSetting
 BeginsResearch